AdobeDocs/cc-everywhere/src/pages/guides/tutorials/getting-started.md

 VITE_API_KEY="your-api-key-here!"
 ```

-Now, you can install the dependencies and run the sample with the following two commands:
+Now, you can install the dependencies and run the sample with the following two simple commands:

 ```bash
 npm install